josezilla/delays/README.md

 **Course Coordinator:**
 + [Brooke Smith](mailto:brookes@generalassembly.ly)

-For any other questions not related to the course materials, feel free to contact (mailto:studentservicesDEN@ga.co)
+For any other questions not related to the course materials, feel free to contact studentservicesDEN@ga.co